DanielT/a2ltool/fixtures/bin/README.md

 They only contain debug section, in which all strings have been randomized.

 These files are used by the release pipeline to perform a PGO build.

+## no_a2l_demo.out

+This file came from a branch of the XCPlite repository (see issue #54).
+The code and data sections have been stripped from it, leaving only the DWARF debug info.